U2:UV Achtung Baby Live at Sphere: Show overview

 For "Where the Streets Have No Name", another video sequence from Gerrard's "Flag" series titled "Surrender" was displayed.
 The desert imagery transitioned to sunrise while a plume of water vapour formed a white flag on screen.
 Danny Eccleston of Mojo said that the visuals harkened back to the band's 1983 War Tour when Bono used a white flag as a stage prop.
 Gerrard's segment was meant to hint at a world that could be less dependent on fossil fuels.
 For "With or Without You", the on-screen desert slowly filled up with water until it was completely covered.
 The view slowly zoomed into an orb floating in the water until it entered an opening, revealing Devlin's "Nevada Ark" artwork inside; across the entire screen, sepia-toned imagery of endangered species from Nevada was displayed.
 Bob Gendron, writing for the Chicago Tribune, said the artwork was "reminiscent of a fresco ceiling in an old cathedral".
 During the concluding song "Beautiful Day", the images of the animals progressively transitioned into full colour.
-The band then left the stage, accompanied by the yet-to-be released U2 song "Glorify" featuring Brittany Howard playing over the PA system.
+The band then left the stage, accompanied by the then-unreleased U2 song "Glorify" featuring Brittany Howard playing over the PA system.
 As the audience left the venue following the concert, the imagery of the animals from "Nevada Ark" was displayed on the venue's exosphere screen.